 The unpredictability of late-fall weather can make planning outdoor excursions a little tricky.
 Within a few hours, things can shift from balmy sweater weather to the season’s first flurries.
 That’s no reason to hole up inside, though!
-Here are some excellent options for outdoor fun to enjoy no matter what weather Mother Nature sends our way during the last weeks of fall.
+Here are some excellent options for outdoor fun to enjoy no matter what weather Mother Nature sends our way during those final weeks of fall.

-Fall rains make this a wonderful time of year to catch Hamilton’s waterfalls in all their gushing glory.
-Choose from our collection of self-guided trips or Grand Experiences all-inclusive Bruce Trail Iroquoia Waterfall Day Trip, which includes an expert guide, shuttle service to and from hiking points and a tasty lunch.
+Fall rains make autumn a wonderful time of year to catch Hamilton’s waterfalls in all their gushing glory.
+Choose from our collection of self-guided trips or Grand Experiences’ all-inclusive five-day Bruce Trail Waterfall Walking Tour, which includes an expert guide, shuttle service to and from hiking points, meals and accommodations.
+Webster’s Falls and Tews Falls near Dundas deliver particularly impressive displays after autumn storms, while the Chedoke Radial Trail connects multiple cascades in a single four-kilometre loop.

 Pick A Day For One Last Paddle